-Welcome to the Psychology Department!
-The focus of the Psychology Department at College of the Ozarks is to prepare students to evaluate psychology concepts from a biblically-informed Christian Worldview, to be intelligent consumers of research, and to possess pre-professional knowledge and skills.
-A balanced curriculum brings together the theoretical and practical dimensions of psychology through experiential courses and opportunities for community-based internships.
+Welcome to the College of The Ozarks Psychology Department!
+The focus of our department is to prepare students to evaluate psychology concepts from a biblically-informed Christian Worldview, to be intelligent consumers of research, and to possess pre-professional knowledge and skills.
+A balanced curriculum brings together the theoretical and practical dimensions of psychology through experiential psychology courses and opportunities for community-based internships.

 Major in Psychology

 C of O offers two distinct bachelor of psychology degrees including a Bachelor of Science in Psychology and Bachelor of Arts in Psychology program